-A share or right held by an individual/legal entity as nominee for another is to be considered as held by the other.

-For example, if individual X holds 30% of the shares in foreign company Z as a nominee for individual Y, the shares are considered to be held by Y, so Y (and not X) is a controller of Z and Y's particulars must by default42 be entered in Z's register of registrable controllers.
+- 7.14.1 A share or right held by an individual/legal entity as nominee for another is to be considered as held by the other. - 7.14.2 For example, if individual X holds 30% of the shares in foreign company Z as a nominee for individual Y, the shares are considered to be held by Y, so Y (and not X) is a controller of Z and Y's particulars must by default43 be entered in Z's register of registrable controllers.

+43 See paragraph 7.1.
 7.15 Directors with executive control and CEOs - situation where no registrable controller with significant interest or significant control has been identified